MS642/Image-Search/README.md

 # Image-Search

-run python ./main.py

-pip install missing packages
+run `python .\image-search.py --help` to show function details

+To run a search on 'beagle':

+run `python .\image-search.py -k 'beagle'`

+`pip install <missing packages>`

 Wait for images names to be cached

-Enter search word/s and get the results
+A new window will open up with the results